Historic buildings and places are reminders of how people have lived, coped, struggled, and sometimes even changed the world.

 During the Second World War, a series of underground wireless stations were built as part of a secret communications network set up by Churchill in response to the increasing threat of German invasion.

-The recruits in ‘Churchill’s Secret Army’ (also known as the British Resistance Organisation) had to verbally swear to secrecy and communicated with the army by a secret wireless network.
+The recruits in ‘Churchill’s Secret Army’ (also known as the British Resistance Organisation) had to verbally swear to secrecy and communicate with the army by a secret wireless network.
 Messages were transmitted from OUT-Stations in enemy-occupied areas to IN-Stations, which were outside the occupied area and manned by the military.

 There are thought to be 32 IN-Stations in England, though only 12 have been found.
 This one in Norwich is complete with a fake bookcase to conceal the wireless room and an escape tunnel.